-14 see https://eclipse.gsfc.nasa.gov/LEcat5/LE-0099-0000.html a coin inscribed with this date.
+A date of early 1 BC or later for the death of Herod is now favoured by an increasing number of scholars.
+As mentioned before the main objection to such a late date for Herod's death is the belief that his sons commenced their rule in 4 BC.
+Josephus states that Herod's son Philip, tetrarch of Trachonitis and Gaulanitis, died after ruling for thirty seven years.....
+This is independently confirmed by a coin inscribed with this date.
 Moreover Josephus also says Philip's death happened in the twentieth year of Tiberius Caesar, i.e. AD 33 or 34.
 It is concluded that Philip must have commenced his rule after Herod's death, sometime in 3 or 4 BC.
-However a more careful reading of what Josephus has to say significantly challenges this conclusion17.
+However a more careful reading of what Josephus has to say significantly challenges this conclusion.....
 Josephus tells us that Philip died when Vitellius was governor of Syria, during which time Vitellius had removed Pontius Pilate from office.
 Vitellius appointed Marcellus in place of Pontius Pilate, and sent Pilate to Rome to answer charges of murder before Caesar.
 This took place in AD 3618.
 Then, after recording Philip's death, Josephus proceeds to recount the war between Herod Antipas and Aretas, King of the Nabataeans, which again took place in AD 36.
 But AD 36 was the twenty-second year of Tiberias, not the twentieth.
 This discrepancy of dates in Josephus' account can be explained by the fact that it is only the Greek language manuscripts of Josephus that place Philip's death in the twentieth year of Tiberius.
-All of the known Latin manuscript specify his death in the twenty second year of Tiberius.
-All of the soft an early manuscript was being copied an incorrect date was written.
+All of the known Latin manuscripts specify his death in the twenty second year of Tiberius.
+At some point when an early manuscript was being copied an incorrect date was written.
 In the light of the other events that Josephus recounts the most likely scenario is that the error was made when copying a Greek manuscript, and that the correct year of Philip's death is indeed AD 36.
 If so it confirms that he commenced his rule in 1 BC.